CAPTN-sh/FEAST/README.md

 The proper installation must then be done with poetry and conda.

 ## Data Splitting Strategy
 The dataset used for training and evaluation comprises AIS signals collected from the Kiel Fjord region between **March 24, 2022, and June 30, 2023**.
 It is partitioned into training and validation sets while maintaining a representative distribution of ship trajectories across different **seasons**.
-As the dataset is the property of the CAPTN project and subject to data privacy restrictions, it is not publicly available.
+As the dataset is the property of the [CAPTN](https://captn.sh/foerde-areal/) research project and subject to data privacy restrictions, it is not publicly available.
 Interested users should contact the authors for further inquiries.

 ### Federated Data Partitioning